intel/data-center-gpu-utilities-for-vmware-tanzu/README.md

 ## Limitations

+### Firmware load path

 When KMMO launches the GPU driver Pod on GPU HW nodes, it copies the firmware files under `/var/lib/firmware`.
 This path is not in the default search paths for kernel firmware.
-Thus, it's best to add `firmware_class.path=/var/lib/firmware` to the kernel command line.
+If possible, it is best to add `firmware_class.path=/var/lib/firmware` to the kernel command line.

+With KMMO 2.0 it is now possible to modify the firmware load path automatically by adding a config option.
+This feature is disabled by default in the configuration, but can be enabled by setting `setFirmwareClassPath: true` in the values.
+Setting the firmware load path via KMMO only works with CRI-O. Containerd has a [bug](https://github.com/containerd/containerd/issues/8445) with privileged containers where `sysfs` is mounted as `ro` when it should be `rw`.

+For containerd, there is a workaround that can be enabled by setting `firmwareLoadPathHack: true` in values.
+This will create a daemonset for all the Intel GPU nodes which writes `/var/lib/firmware` to `/sys/module/firmware_class/parameters/path` in order for the firmware to be loaded correctly.

+### Kernel versions

 I915 backport driver supports only a handful of kernel versions.
 For example Ubuntu 20.04 was released with 5.4 kernel and the supported backport kernel is 5.15.
 The kernel might need to be updated for the backport driver to compile.
 The supported OS & kernel versions are [listed](https://github.com/intel-gpu/intel-gpu-i915-backports#supported-os-distributions) in the backports project.